seblessa/Seblessa/README.md

 # About Me

-Hello there! 👋 My name is Sebastião Santos Lessa, and I am passionate about Artificial Intelligence and Data Science.
+Hello there!
+My name is Sebastião Santos Lessa and I'm from Porto, Portugal.

 ## Education